agnesolin/CPRpaper/README.md

 # CPRpaper

-Code and data to reproduce analysis in the manuscript "Spatio-temporal variation in food conditions for lesser sandeels: species and community trait patterns from the Continuous Plankton Recorder in the north-east Atlantic".
+Code and data to reproduce analysis in the manuscript "Spatio-temporal variation in the zooplankton prey of lesser sandeels: species and community trait patterns from the Continuous Plankton Recorder".

 cpr_main_script.R is the main script, which calls additional scripts in "help_scripts" to reproduce the analysis.
-Data files are stored in "data" and the figures created are stored in "figures".
+The figures created are stored in "figures".

 The Stonehaven data are publicly available: https://data.marine.gov.scot/dataset/scottish-coastal-observatory-stonehaven-site